Menu Top

 Answer:

-Following these steps, you will have a circle, a given line l, a tangent line m parallel to l, and a secant line n parallel to l.
+The resulting figure shows the original circle, the given line L, a tangent line parallel to L, and a secant line also parallel to L.

 Example 1 to 3 (Before Exercise 10.2)